slevomat/coding-standard/README.md

 `DisallowYodaComparisonSniff` looks for and fixes such comparisons not only in `if` statements but in the whole code.

-However if you prefer Yoda conditions, you can use `RequireYodaComparisonSniff`.
+However, if you prefer Yoda conditions, you can use `RequireYodaComparisonSniff`.

 #### SlevomatCodingStandard.Namespaces.AlphabeticallySortedUses 🔧